University Studies, BUS

 Individualization and flexibility are features of the program leading to the degree of Bachelor of University Studies.
 The program is designed for goal-directed, motivated, and mature students who find that the present degree programs (majors) at the University will not enable them to attain their educational objectives.
 The Bachelor of University Studies degree program allows a student to use the total resources of the University available to accomplish unique educational objectives.
 The program may or may not prepare a student for a particular occupation or for entry into a professional school.

-- All students who intend to present a program for the University Studies degree should be enrolled in one of the colleges of the University or the Office of University Academic Services.
+- All students who intend to present a program for the University Studies degree should be enrolled in one of the colleges of the University or the Office of University College Advising.

 - A minimum of 120 semester credit hours shall be required for granting the degree.